Priyanshu-aicpl/Priyanshu-aicpl/README.md

 # 💫 About Me:
-am a 2024 AI & Data Science graduate (CGPA: 8.13) with expertise in Machine Learning, Artificial Intelligence, Data Science, and Data Analytics.
+I am a 2024 AI & Data Science graduate (CGPA: 8.13) with expertise in Machine Learning, Artificial Intelligence, Data Science, and Data Analytics.
 Currently working as a Software Engineer - AI, where I develop ML-driven solutions to solve real-world problems.

 🚀 Experience:
 🔹 Worked on industrial ML applications during my internship at Accurate Industrial Controls Pvt.
 Ltd.